 The O&M Base Plan involves in-water work activities resulting in temporary impacts to water quality, in particular, elevated turbidity during maintenance dredging activities.
 Turbidity generated from mechanical dredging will be abated through use of silt curtains of varying length and an environmental bucket when using a mid-depth silt curtain to isolate and contain the active dredge area.
 In addition, the contractor will be responsible for actively monitoring and maintaining the silt containment device to ensure water quality is not degraded beyond the active dredge area.
-The maintenance dredging would be covered under the existing Blanket Water Quality Certification (WQC 1092 issued by the State DOH on April 28, 2002) to ensure compliance with the State water quality standards.
+The maintenance dredging would be covered under the existing Blanket Water Quality Certification (WQC 1092 issued by the State DOH on April 28, 2022) to ensure compliance with the State water quality standards.
 The impacts would be temporary and discrete and minimized to the greatest extent practicable through use of Best Management Practices (BMP) consistent with the continued maintenance of the harbor.
-Accordingly, the O&M Base Plan that involves ocean disposal would result in insignificant impact to water quality.
+Accordingly, maintenance dredging of HSBH would result in insignificant impacts to water quality.

-In the event material dredged from HSBH is not suitable for ocean disposal, as identified in the design phase, USACE would pursue upland disposal at an appropriate upland disposal site.
+Consistent with past O&M dredging at HSBH, disposal of dredged material at an approved, existing, upland disposal site is standard practice.
 Upland disposal requires dredged material handling, stockpiling, dewatering, sampling and analysis in uplands prior to disposal to ensure compliance with state law concerning upland disposal.
 USACE would only approve an upland dewatering and disposal site that complies with all applicable federal and state laws and regulations to ensure water quality is unaffected by the dewatering and disposal activities and would not approve an upland disposal site that either contained or caused adverse impacts to aquatic resources and water quality.
 Existing, active, permitted landfills are expected to be void of aquatic resources or other surface waters.
-Accordingly, the O&M Base Plan that requires upland disposal would have no effect on water quality.
+Accordingly, the O&M Base Plan that requires upland disposal at an existing disposal site would have no effect on water quality.